dondi/paradixm/README.md

 # paradixm
-A survey of known user interface elements at the micro and macro levels.
+A survey of known user interface elements at the micro and macro levels